Answers to common questions before you embark on your tour or cruise with Global Journeys

 Firstly a valid passport is required to travel and must be valid for at least six (6) months after the scheduled return date of your trip.
 Check it now.

 Secondly, and this a only general advice - you probably wont need any Visa's on a European river cruise, and you will on a river cruise to Russia or around Asia.
 Of course that varies depending on the nationality of your passport.
 We've got more specific advice here - Visa Info GuideWhat should I consider before I go on my river cruise?

 First and foremost, please taking out some form of travel insurance.
-Through us (great savings!) or any company - just do it.
 Along with providing coverage in case you need medical assistance it can also cover trip interruption and we recommend it to everyone when undertaking a multi-day journey.

 To prepare for your river cruise don't just consider your clothing and camera.
 Take your driver's license, passport and we recommend that you make two sets of photocopies of your airline tickets (including e-tickets) and the first page of your passport.
 Leave one set at home with a friend or relative; bring the other set with you, keeping it separate from the original documents.
 For more information visit our section on Passports & Visas.

 It is important that you prepare enough money to last you the whole trip.
 It is recommended that you add around 300 to 500 dollars on top of your budget that would act as a "buffer" for your wallet.
 Some cruises accept dollars or other national currency, but there are some that do not accept any other currency but Euros.
 It would be frustrating to have all that money, and yet not be able to buy a souvenir or local food.
 Be sure to check the required currency to avoid this inconvenience.